 - All symbols must be "inserted".
 After placing your cursor in a textbox, go to the Insert menu, then choose Symbol and select the symbol you want to place in your file.
 If the symbols are not placed in your file through the Insert menu, they may not print.

-- We strongly recommend saving your PowerPoint slide as a JPG or TIFF, preferably on the same computer you used to create the slide, before bringing it to the lab for printing as a poster.
+- We strongly recommend exporting your PowerPoint slide as a PDF, JPG, or TIFF, preferably on the same computer you used to create the slide, before bringing it to the lab for printing as a poster.
 Make sure your final file is at least 150dpi at the size you wish to print it. (for example, a 24" x 36" poster should be 3600 x 5400 pixels.)
 All Information Commons computers provide this functionality.
 We also recommend bringing your original PowerPoint file to the lab, just in case of any problems.

 Q: Wait!
 I have more questions!